OsmAnd-Rendering/Motorcycle/readme_en.md

-# Map Display and Route Calculations for Off-Road Motorcycles
+# Map Display and Route Calculations for Off-Road Motorcycles for OsmAnd
 Modifies the display of offline (vector) maps for off-road motorcycle use, with trails visually classified by “**difficulty**” based on vehicle type and the details available in **OpenStreetMap**, enables “**off-road**” route calculations for three types of motorcycles (from heaviest to lightest).

 (The installation process creates 3 new profiles with their own settings and navigation guidance; existing **Osmand** profiles and settings are not modified.)